 Baka ga atte rikkō ga hikitatsu

-- Literally: Power excels when among fools;
+- Literally: Power stands out when among fools;

 馬鹿も一芸